Skip to content

 Example: 15/month dental insurance (180 annual).
 Average annual dental expenses 400 (cleanings, fillings, occasional treatment).
 60% coverage = 240 insurance payout.
 Your out-of-pocket = 400 - 240 = 160 + 180 premium = 340 total.
 Without insurance: 400 total.
 Net savings 60.
 Insurance break-even.

 Dental insurance reality: Most insurance covers preventive (cleanings, X-rays) at 80-100%, basic (fillings) at 60-80%, major (crowns, root canals) at 40-50%, cosmetic (whitening, veneers) often 0%.
-Annual maximum payout typically 1,000-2,500.
-Public healthcare dental: heavily subsidised but limited dentists accepting public healthcare patients.
+Annual maximum payout typically 1,000-2,500. the universal healthcare system dental: heavily subsidised but limited dentists accepting the universal healthcare system patients.
 Self-pay: cleanings 40-80, fillings 80-200, crowns 400-800.
 Insurance worth it if: significant ongoing dental work expected.
 Poor value if: healthy teeth, only need annual cleaning.
 Self-insure (save monthly premium in dedicated fund) often better for low-need adults.

 A worked example